 Cyclotron and Radiochemistry Program

-Under the auspices of the Cancer Prevention and Research Institute of Texas (CPRIT) and UT Southwestern, the Cyclotron and Radiochemistry Program has been established to leverage the cutting-edge imaging technology of Positron Emission Tomography (PET) for biomedical research.
+Under the auspices of the Cancer Prevention and Research Institute of Texas (CPRIT) and UT Southwestern, the Cyclotron and Radiochemistry Program was established to leverage the cutting-edge imaging technology of Positron Emission Tomography (PET) for biomedical research.
 This technology is especially suited for understanding cancer initiation and progression mechanisms, intermediary metabolism of cancer cells, prognostic evaluation of cancer patients, and eventually the early and individualized diagnosis and corresponding efficacious treatment of cancer.

 Our facility, located underground on UT Southwestern’s North Campus, will generate positron-emitting radioisotopes and radiotracers to enable preclinical, translational, and clinical research with PET imaging, which is capable of noninvasively and quantitatively interrogating biological pathways or targets in live subjects.